freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-140-modified-fibonacci-golden-nuggets.md

 | $\frac{\sqrt{137} − 5}{14}$ | $4$      |
 | $\frac{1}{2}$               | $5$      |

-We shall call $A_G(x)$ a golden nugget if $x$ is rational, because they become increasingly rarer; for example, the 20th golden nugget is 211345365.
+We shall call $A_G(x)$ a golden nugget if $x$ is rational because they become increasingly rarer; for example, the 20th golden nugget is 211345365.
 Find the sum of the first thirty golden nuggets.

 # --hints--